me9hanics/ml-nba-height-from-performance/README.md

 - **+-1 inch accuracy, +-2, +-3**: The percentage of predictions that are within 1 inches of the true height.
 - **F1 score**: The harmonic mean of precision and recall.
 (Only for classifiers.)

-### ..do attributes correlate with height?
+### How do attributes correlate with height?
 What do the results show?

 According to the random forest classifier SHAP values, this is the importance (impact, Shapley value) ranking of the attributes: